Family Programs

 Rosh Hashanah Day 1

-Beginning at 8:45am in the Preschool Classroom, Our gentle and engaging babysitting program offers a safe, nurturing space for little ones to play and connect during services.
+Beginning at 8:45 am, our gentle and engaging babysitting program offers a safe, nurturing space for little ones to play and connect during services.
 With experienced caregivers, age-appropriate toys, and a holiday-themed snack provided, children can enjoy a calm and cozy High Holiday experience while grownups attend services nearby.
-This program is intended for children aged 2.5 – 6.
 Diaper changing service not provided.

 Registration is required to ensure we can provide proper care for all children.